 - Approach patients even if their policy doesn’t cover virtual care.
 Many patients will prefer paying an out-of-pocket fee than leaving the house when sick or paying emergency room prices.

 - Offer after-hour appointments.
 Instead of working late hours, providers can be available from home for patients who would otherwise need to find an urgent care center at night or on weekend.

 - Create new revenue streams through specialist consults.
 The lack of specialty care in rural areas opens up possibilities for both city specialists who can remotely treat rural patients, and rural clinics who can connect their patient base to expert care without them leaving their community.

 - Train your front-end staff to check each new patient’s telemedicine coverage, just as they check eligibility before each appointment.
 While it’s true that major payers like Cigna, BCBS, UHC and Aetna cover telemedicine, coverage can differ between policies.
 If a patient’s policy isn’t favorable, have your practice manage call the payer and request coverage.

 - Stress downstream referrals to keep money in your network.
 Location is not a factor with telemedicine – so you can refer patients to radiologists, labs and other providers in your system.

 - Go through practice runs with your staff to ensure they’re comfortable with the hardware, software and workflows – and that they can help your patients have a positive virtual care experience.

 To find out more ways to maximize telemedicine claim payment, download our free guide here:

 Get our infographic: 10 Telemedicine Reimbursement Myths and Realities

-We’re also holding a webinar this autumn where reimbursement experts will explain how to navigate payer policies and take your questions on driving telemedicine revenue.
-For dates and more details, sign up for our newsletter and follow us on Twitter, LinkedIn and Instagram for announcements on this and other upcoming webinars.
+To stay in touch with the latest telehealth news, sign up for our newsletter and follow us on Twitter, LinkedIn and Instagram for announcements on this and other upcoming webinars.